TechCrunch

-For the past two years, TechCrunch has brought together the best and brightest minds in mobility at for our TechCrunch Sessions: Mobility event.
+For the past two years, TechCrunch has brought together the best and brightest minds in mobility at our TechCrunch Sessions: Mobility event.
 This year, we are adding a little extra twist.
 On October 5, the day before Mobility 2020, TC is hosting a pitch-off — which only ticket holders can access — highlighting disruptive startups in the mobility space.
-Startups from all over the world applied and only 10 made the cut.
+Startups from all over the world applied, only 10 made the cut.

-Founders will pitch on the virtual TC Stage for one-minute followed by an intense Q&A with our judges.
-After all 10 companies have pitched, the illustrious set of judges – Shahin Farshchi (Lux Capital), Natalia Quintero (Transit Tech Lab), Rachel Holt (Construct Capital) – will select the top five companies that will go on to pitch at the main event on October 7 in front of investors, press and thousands of online viewers.
+Founders will pitch on the virtual TC Stage for one minute, followed by an intense Q&A with our judges.
+After all 10 companies have pitched, the illustrious set of judges — Shahin Farshchi (Lux Capital), Natalia Quintero (Transit Tech Lab) and Rachel Holt (Construct Capital) — will select the top five companies that will go on to pitch at the main event on October 7 in front of investors, press and thousands of online viewers.

 Check out the featured companies here: